doodybrains/undecided/README.md

 # undecided
 undecided.js is a TOOL for making webpages.
 By just typing one word (undecided) and one number (the amount of links you want to show) you can create a single webpage containing any and every link you can think of!
 You can link to your favorite website, or a PDF or your aunts blog or an article worth reading...the internet is your oyster.
 In addition to receiving a url for your personal page all of your links will be posted to the <a href="https://desolate-scrubland-97851.herokuapp.com/" target="_blank">undecided homepage</a> where you can scroll through lots of links posted by other undecided.js users.

-You can follow instructions below or on the <a href="https://desolate-scrubland-97851.herokuapp.com/tutorial" target="_blank">undecided.js homepage</a>.
+You can follow instructions below or on the <a href="https://desolate-scrubland-97851.herokuapp.com/tutorial" target="_blank">undecided.js tutorial homepage</a>.

 1. If you don't already have Node installed on your computer you can follow instructions <a href="https://nodejs.org/en/" target="_blank">here</a> for downloading and installing it.
 This will allow you to use this package as well as thousands of other kooool packages.